brean/javascript-karma-webpack-coverage-sample/README.md

 ## Motivation
 I did not find an example project that was using webpack and provided test coverage for JavaScript.

-## Notes on running the code locally
+## Notes on running npm locally
-`npm run build` - builds your application in `dist/bundle.js` (you can check if the code works manually by opening [index.html](index.html))
+ - `npm run build` - builds your application in `dist/bundle.js` (you can check if the code works manually by opening [index.html](index.html))
-`npm run docs` - creates the JSDoc-API documentation in the `docs/`-folder `npm run test` - starts karma and runs the unit-tests from the `test/`-folder.
+ - `npm run docs` - creates the JSDoc-API documentation in the `docs/`-folder
+ - `npm run test` - starts karma and runs the unit-tests from the `test/`-folder.
 Creates a HTML code-coverage report in the `coverage/`-folder

 ## Acknowledgments
-Based on the [typescript-karma-webpack-coverage-sample](https://github.com/mcliment/typescript-karma-webpack-coverage-sample) by [mcliment](https://github.com/mcliment) but for ES 6.
+Based on the [typescript-karma-webpack-coverage-sample](https://github.com/mcliment/typescript-karma-webpack-coverage-sample) by [mcliment](https://github.com/mcliment) but for ES 6 and without the web-services (travis, coveralls and inch-ci).

 I switched to the Chromium launcher/pupeteer because PhantomJS does not support ES6.